 - Classical Arabic Philosophy (1 Quarter, 2 sections – Upper Division)

 - Medieval and Early Modern Philosophy (1 Quarter, 2 sections – Upper Division)

 Passwords available upon request

 Open Education Materials

 I’ve authored a few education resources that I am sharing with anyone who can use them.

 Attribution is always appreciated if you publish them beyond your classroom, but edit and transform as needed.

-Open Source Logic and Critical Thinking Text (in Progress)
+Open Source Logic and Critical Thinking Text (Thinking Well, 1st Edition)